SpiceSharp/SpiceSharpParser/README.md

 ## Roadmap
 * Fixing bugs and making the library more stable
-* .MEASURE (from commercial spice simulators)
 * .PRINT
-* saving output to files
+* saving simulation data to files for Excel, CSV, Matplotlib, D3.js etc.

 ## License
 SpiceSharpParser is under MIT License